Reference

 Runtime Events

 The HyperDjango client runtime dispatches events to window for lifecycle monitoring and integration.
+History restore events are also dispatched on document.

 Event Fired When Payload Properties